tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 >>[!note] **Hard** exercise ($\to$ is not _antisymmetric_).
 >>
 >>Find two finite non-isomorphic graphs $G$ and $H$ such that $G\to H$ and $H\to G$.
 You can even find such graphs of different orders.

->[!warning] Note:
->
->Most examples are seen in lectures as it requires sketching on the board.

 >[!note] Exercise.
 >